dendibakh/perf-book/chapters/18-Appendix/Appendix-B.md

 ## Partial unrolling during vectorization {.unnumbered .unlisted}

 Modern processors feature multiple execution units, and only programs that contain a high degree of parallelism can fully utilize the entire width of the machine.
-The LLVM Loop Vectorizer increases the instruction-level parallelism (ILP) by performing partial-unrolling of loops.
+The LLVM Loop Vectorizer increases the instruction-level parallelism (ILP) by performing partial unrolling of loops.

 In the example below, the entire array is accumulated into the variable `sum`.
 This is inefficient because only a single execution port can be used by the processor.
 By unrolling the code, the Loop Vectorizer allows two or more execution ports to be used simultaneously.